dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 In this release, we’ve added a new Fresh Start device action for Windows 10 PCs.
 When you issue this action, any apps that were installed on the PC are removed, and the PC is automatically updated to the latest version of Windows.
 This can be used to help remove pre-installed OEM apps that are often delivered with a new PC.
 You can configure if user data is retained when this device action is issued.

+### Additional Windows 10 upgrade paths <!-- 903672 -->

+You can now create an edition upgrade policy to upgrade devices to the following additional Windows 10 editions:

+- Windows 10 Professional
+- Windows 10 Professional N
+- Windows 10 Professional Education
+- Windows 10 Professional Education N

+### New MAM settings for PIN and managed storage locations <!-- 736644 -->

+Two new app settings are available to help you with mobile application management (MAM) scenarios:

+- **Disable app PIN when device PIN is managed** - Detects if a device PIN is present, and if so, bypass the app PIN triggered by the app protection policies.

+- **Select which storage services corporate data can be saved to** -Allows you to specify which storage locations in which to save corporate data.
+Users can save to the selected storage location services, which means all other storage location services not listed will be blocked.

+  List of supported storage location services:

+  - OneDrive
+  - Business SharePoint Online
+  - Local storage

 ### See also
 See [What’s New in Microsoft Intune](whats-new-in-microsoft-intune.md) for details on recent developments.